roshnidaksha/tp/docs/DeveloperGuide.md

 #### Model UML Diagrams

-The overall system model has been divided into two separate UML diagrams.The decision to separate these models is based on the fact that user profiles and projects have no direct association with internships and interviews.
-By splitting the diagrams, we accurately represent the system architecture.
+The overall system model has been divided into two separate UML diagrams for ease of understanding.

 *Internships and Interview Diagram*
 ![Model_UML_Pt1](images/ModelImages/Model_UML_Pt1.png)